 If you experienced religious discrimination in the workplace, you have legal options.
-The dedicated attorneys at the Employment and Consumer Law Group focus exclusively on protecting the rights of employees and consumers in Tennessee.
+The dedicated attorneys at the Employment and Commerce Law Group focus exclusively on protecting the rights of employees and consumers in Tennessee.
 We advocate for individuals, not companies, and we have a proven track record of success in cases against some of the largest corporations in the country.

 Let us defend you and your guaranteed rights.
 Contact our office today for a free, confidential consultation with a religious discrimination lawyer.